eevleevs/hashequal/README.md

 - import *hashequal* at the beginning of the file, eventually just below the interpreter directive
 - mark every operation whose result is to be annotated with a #= comment
-- if there are further comments on a #= line, use another following #
+- if there need to be further comments on a #= line, use another following #
 - do not use the variable *hashequal_data*, it is used by the module for handling the results

 ## example